This is a question I hear often when our clients are doing some spring painting and decorating.

 If the surface of the wood has clear, flaky pieces coming off it, then it has been varnished in the past.
 Most lightly polyurethane varnish.
 This works well if maintained regularly ( once a year) if not then it will break down and start to flake.
 Do the surface every year with a gentle sanding first.

-Oil or varnish on exterior wood?
-A question I hear often, when our clients are doing some spring painting and decorating.
-If the existing wood has clear flakey pieces coming off it, then it has been varnished in the past, most lightly polyurethane varnish, which works well on wood especially boats if one maintains the wood regularly, by gently rubbing down the surface with out breaking existing varnish, and just adding another coat.
-This way layer upon layers are building up to protect your wooden gates or windows.
-But the most important thing with this method is doing it regularly (once a year) for once the seal is broken and the air and moisture goes in to the wood, the grain will turn grey over time and the varnish will go flakey; then you have to adopt a new approach.
-The photo here was a gate like this well over due some attention, which we stripped sanded back as best we could and applied an oil.
+This way, layers upon layers are building up to protect your wooden gates or windows.
+But the most important thing with this method is doing it regularly (once a year), for once the seal is broken and the air and moisture goes into the wood, the grain will turn grey over time and the varnish will go flaky, then you have to adopt a new approach.
+The photo here is a gate which was well overdue some attention.
+We stripped and sanded it back as much as possible and applied an oil.